 A Bit About Me

 graduating with a Bachelor of Science, I enrolled in a journalism program at the University of King's College and later completed an MFA in creative non-fiction.
-In 2021, I returned to school to pursue an MSc in science communication and public engagement.
-My articles have been published by magazines, newspapers, and research organizations in Canada.
-I'm always on the lookout for interesting assignments.
+In 2021, I returned to school to study science communication and public engagement.
+My writing has been published by newspapers, magazines, and research organizations across Canada,

 Wild Places